HannaBella/Bamazon/README.md

 # Bamazon Node APP

-* Bamazon app takes in orders from customers and deplete products with its price.
+* Bamazon app takes in orders from customers and deplete stock from the store's inventory.

 ### How Bamazon Works